-Volunteers like you are the lifeblood of the Santa Maria Valley Humane Society.
+Volunteers like you are the heartbeat of the Santa Maria Valley Humane Society.

-Volunteers are the lifeblood of the our organization.
+Volunteers are the heartbeat of our organization.
 In addition to traditional volunteer activities like walking dogs, interacting with cats, preparing meals and enrichment activities, laundry, off-site adoptions and special events, new programs and activities to save the lives of more dogs and cats have been implemented.

 We will announce a new volunteer orientation schedule in the spring of 2020.
 In the meantime, you can email Matt Chan, CAWA, Director of Community Engagement, at email@example.com to see how to become involved.